winitzki/scall/tutorial/programming_dhall.md

 let someType1 = OptionalT/default Bool example1 -- someType1 is Bool
 let someType2 = OptionalT/default Bool example2 -- someType2 is Natural
 let _ = True : someType1 -- This typechecks because someType1 is Bool.
-let _ = 123 : someType2 -- This typechecks because someType1 is Natural.
+let _ = 123 : someType2 -- This typechecks because someType2 is Natural.
 ```

 We now turn to the type-level `List` analogs.
 This is more difficult because `List` requires a recursive definition.

-Recursive "type-level" data structures can be also implemented via the Church encoding technique.
+Note that Dhall's built-in `List` constructor does not support type symbols as list elements; the syntax `[Bool, Natural, Text]` is an error.

-We use the same pattern as before, except that stored data items will now have type `Type`.
+To implement type-level lists, we turn to  the Church encoding similar to what we used before, except that the stored data items will now have kind `Type`.

 Begin by looking at the curried Church encoding of the list of integers: